 Kailua is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
-With a population of 40,231 people and 14 constituent neighborhoods, Kailua is the fourth largest community in Hawaii.
+With a population of 40,514 people and 16 constituent neighborhoods, Kailua is the sixth largest community in Hawaii.

 Kailua home prices are not only among the most expensive in Hawaii, but Kailua real estate also consistently ranks among the most expensive in America.